 This point may seem inconsequential to you.
 But believe it or not, it matters to me and to some other WP users too.

 I have found out that by belonging to a specific community of bloggers (on Facebook for instance), I have discovered and followed new blogs.
-If you do not belong to any of such community of bloggers and actively participate there on, the odds against discovering your blog have just increased.
+If you do not belong to any of such a community of bloggers and actively participate thereon, the odds against discovering your blog have just increased.

 I know one can reset the default language on your WP blog, but that means I will have to spend extra time and energy doing that.

 Usually, it is easier for me to move on to other blogs written in English than to be involved in the task of changing your blog language so I can read it.

 8. No one has recommended your blog to me yet